 Last modified: April 12, 2022

-Each institution shall analyze, track and monitor reports to identify trends, address risks and incorporate ways to increase efficiency and effectiveness.
+Each institution shall analyze, track and monitor reports, at a minimum annually, to identify trends, address risks and incorporate ways to increase efficiency and effectiveness.
+Institutions should review performance metrics, to include the average days to close cases, and compare them to industry benchmarks to ensure appropriate oversight of the Ethics Line.
+Of particular value would be year-over-year comparisons of key performance metrics to include number of cases received, average days to close, complaint category and substantiation rates.
 Updates regarding the number and types of cases shall be periodically provided by the USO to the Board of Regents.

 16.7.8 Access to the Ethics and Compliance Reporting Hotline and Other Reporting Processes